sb-nes/Micro-Bit-Scratch-Midi/README.md

 * [LoopMidi](https://www.tobias-erichsen.de/software/loopmidi.html) [For a Virtual Emulation of a Midi Adapter/Driver]
 * Ableton 12 Lite
 * [Mixxx DJ](https://mixxx.org/)
+* (Optional) A CD glued onto the rotary encoder's knob

 ## DJ Controller Overview
 A Scratch Dj has one of his hands on the Jog Wheels and the other one on the crossfader/channel balance of the mixer.